 On January 27, another inmate was found hanged in his cell at the notorious Mississippi State Penitentiary at Parchman, the ninth inmate to die there in the past month.
-For Governor Tate Reed, that was enough.
+For Governor Tate Reeves, that was enough.

-The same day, in his State of the State address, Tate said he was shutting down the most violent unit in the facility, Unit 29, where three inmates committed suicide in their cells in the past week.
+The same day, in his State of the State address, Reeves said he was shutting down the most violent unit in the facility, Unit 29, where three inmates committed suicide in their cells in the past week.

 A Violent Month

 Already known as one of the most dangerous prison units in a state with a severe staffing shortage, the series of deaths at Parchman started on December 31, when an inmate died after being stabbed during a riot.